 Day 09: Rest day at Laya: One can go around the villages, visiting houses and the people.
 Laya people are very friendly and will happily pose for photographs.
 Women of Laya wear a special dress and typical bamboo hats, decorated with turquoise and silver ornaments.

 Day 10: Laya - Rhodophu: From Laya descend to army camp and continue following the river till the turn off point to Rhodophu.
 After lunch continue the climb through rhododendron bushes until we reach the camp at alt.
 4,350m.
 Walking time 8/9 hours.

 Day 11: Rhodophu - Tarina: Today is the longest day of the trip and it is important to start early.
 Start at about 5 a.m. by climbing to Tsimola (4,700m).
 After crossing the first pass and the little summit, one can have superb view of Lunana, Mt.
 Chomolhari and Mt.
 Jichu Drake.

 The path is flat for another four hours till climb to Ganglapachung pass (5,080m) is started.
 The view from the path is breathtaking and whole range of mountains including Masagang, Tsendegang, Teri gang can be seen.
 After the path, it is very long descent to Tarina valley.
 Camp at alt.
 3,980m.
 Walking time 10/11 hours.

-Day 29: Paro - Kathmandu: After early breakfast in the hotel, drive to the airport for flight to Kathmandu.
-Upon arrival in Kathmandu transfer to the Hotel rest of the day is leisure.
+Day 27: Paro - Departure: After early breakfast in the hotel, drive to the airport for onward flight.

 Above itinerary can be customized as per your requirement.